jostylr/event-when/eventwhen.md

 This is a constructor and it should return `this`.
 Whatever value is passed in will get wrapped in a handler.

-A handler can have values for data and myth.
+A handler can have a context.
+The closest context to an executing handler will be used.

-    function (value, data, myth) {
+    function (value, context) {
         if ( (value instanceof Handler) &&
              (arguments.length === 1) ) {
                 return value;